smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_insert.md

 - Updated Date : {{ git_revision_date_localized }}

-You can use the REST API to remotely send images to your ThanoSQL storage and place them in any DB table.
+You can use ThanoSQL's REST API to remotely send and upload images to your ThanoSQL storage and insert them into any of your DB table.

 === "Python"